cstraka/nsx-t_tag-sync-VRO/README.md

 - vRO workflow uses VAPI (vSphere) and REST (NSX) calls to find the specified VM's vSphere tags and apply them to the associated object in NSX-T.
 	- VAPI resource must already exist in vRO with an account that has rights to read tags.
 	- NSX REST resource must already exist in vRO with an account that has rights to write tags.
-- vRO Workflow is included in the git repository and must be imported to vRO.
+- vRO .package is included in the git repository and must be imported to vRO.

 ## Tested with:
 - VEBA .5 (OpenFaaS)